silasbrack/sota-neural-translation/README.md

 ## How to run

-The summary.ipynb can be run independently for the translations and attention plots.
+The summary.ipynb can be run independently in Colab.

 ## Summary of results